justinholtweb / craft-tidytags

 Duplicate scanner

-The Duplicates tab scans every tag group and clusters near-duplicates using a Levenshtein threshold (default 2, configurable 1–6).
-For each cluster you can pick which tag to keep and which to merge in, then confirm with one click.
+The Duplicates tab scans every source and clusters near-duplicates using a Levenshtein threshold (default 2, configurable 1–6).
+For each cluster from a tag group you can pick which tag to keep and which to merge in, then confirm with one click.
+Clusters from entry-backed sources are shown but not merge-able — review them in their section.

 Useful for cleaning up mistakes like: